 It is the degree to which repeated noise measurements yield identical outcomes under comparable conditions.
 Precision is the ratio of true positives (objects correctly detected and localized) to the sum of true positives and false positives (objects incorrectly detected).The precision evaluation of the proposed method is depicted in Table 2.The assessment of precision outcomes shows that the proposed approach achieves greater accuracy than the cutting-edge techniques.
-The existing technologies’ precision ratings for FFNN, CNN, RCNN, LSTM, and RNNLSTM are 70%, 74%, 85%, 83%, and 83%, respectively.
+The existing technologies’ precision ratings for FFNN, CNN, RCNN, LSTM, and RNN-LSTM are 70%, 74%, 85%, 83%, and 83%, respectively.
 Fig. 7 depicts that the suggested method has a 96% maximum precision value.
 Comparisons show that it outperforms existing methods by effectively reducing the number of false positive detections, resulting in a higher precision score.